-The reason that Facebook Messenger is perhaps the best choice on this list is the fact that you probably already have it, and most of your friends do, too.
-Not only that, but it’s also pretty easy to use.
-Simply open up the app, press on the person you want to call and tap the camera button in the top-right corner.
-The app will then connect you with your friend and you will be able to chat the same way you would in any other video chat app.
-If you need to chat with a group, simply make a new group chat (or select an existing group) and tap the call button.
+Messenger’s video chat feature is easy to use.
+Simply open up the app, select the person you want to call and tap the camera button in the top-right corner.
+The app will connect you with your friend, and you will be able to chat the same way you would in any other video chat app.
+If you want to chat with a group, simply make a new group chat (or select an existing group) and tap the call button.
 You can even watch films and TV shows together with the Watch Together feature, either with individual friends or in a Room.

 One of Facebook Messenger’s big advantages is its wide availability.
-It’s available for iOS, Android, and also via any web browser logged into your Facebook account.
-No matter where you are, or which device you are using, you can always call your family and friends using Messenger.
+It’s available for iOS, Android, and any web browser logged into your Facebook account.
 You can use live effects to have some fun with your family and friends, and Messenger also lets you keep track of chats with others while keeping your video chat as a small floating window within Messenger.
 If you’re rocking a lower-powered phone that runs Messenger Lite, don’t worry — you can video call on Messenger Lite, too.

 There are plenty of other things you can do with Facebook Messenger, so we encourage you to read our tips and tricks guide to master Facebook’s Messenger app.

 If you’re an iOS user, you will find that you can start a video from anywhere you can see a contact in iOS.
-You can start a video call from a message in iMessage, or you could even add a contact as a favorite in the phone app to quickly start a FaceTime call. iOS 12 will be bringing a bunch of must-have improvements to FaceTime, including group FaceTime calls and the option to layer Animoji and Memoji over your face during calls. iOS 14 introduced new FaceTime notifications, so now when you receive a call it appears as a banner rather than taking over your whole screen — just swipe up to dismiss it or down to access extended FaceTime features.
+You can start a video call from a message in iMessage, or you can even add a contact as a favorite in the phone app to quickly start a FaceTime call.
+You can host group FaceTime calls and even layer Animoji and Memoji over your face during calls. iOS 14 introduced new FaceTime notifications, so now when you receive a call it appears as a banner rather than taking over your whole screen — just swipe up to dismiss it or down to access extended FaceTime features.
 Another new feature everyone’s talking about is FaceTime Eye Contact.
 It may seem creepy, but give FaceTime permission and it will alter your digital image during FaceTime calls so your eyes appear to be looking directly at the caller.

 FaceTime’s real advantage is that it’s already integrated within iOS and doesn’t require any additional software or advanced setup.
-If you are new to iOS or Mac, we prepared a guide on how to use FaceTime so that you can learn how to use all of the features.
+If you’re new to iOS or Mac, we prepared a guide on how to use FaceTime so that you can learn how to use all of the features.

 WhatsApp is one of the most popular chat services on the planet — which may come as a surprise to many Americans, many of whom continue to spurn the service.
-With a billion daily users then using WhatsApps video calling services may be the most convenient option for you.
+With a billion daily users, using WhatsApps video calling services may be the most convenient option for you.